pdp10/sbpipe/docs/source/user_manual.md

 best_fits_percent=75
 # The number of available data points
 data_point_num=33
-# True if 2D all fits plots for 66% and 95% confidence levels
+# True if 2D all fits plots for 66% confidence levels
 # should be plotted.
+This can be computationally expensive.
+plot_2d_66cl_corr=True
+# True if 2D all fits plots for 95% confidence levels
+# should be plotted.
+This can be computationally expensive.
+plot_2d_95cl_corr=True
+# True if 2D all fits plots for 99% confidence levels
-This is computationally expensive.
+# should be plotted.
+This can be computationally expensive.
-plot_2d_66_95cl_corr=True
+plot_2d_99cl_corr=True
 # True if parameter values should be plotted in log space.
 logspace=True
 # True if plot axis labels should be plotted in scientific notation.